e2jk/billingflatfile/README.md

                         Specify the input file
   -id INPUT_DIRECTORY, --input-directory INPUT_DIRECTORY
-                        Specify the input directory from which to process input files -od OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
+                        Specify the input directory from which to process input files -ie INPUT_ENCODING, --input-encoding INPUT_ENCODING
+                        Specify the encoding of the input files (default: 'utf-8') -od OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         The directory in which to create the output files -m, --move-input-files